PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 ## TL;DR

 The PrestaShop QA team is dropping Selenium and redoing the whole Core test campaign using another tool called Puppeteer, with another design pattern (Page Object Model).
-We aim for better coverage, faster answers for the devs, less time lost in maintaining and fixing the tests, and overall a real change in the quality of the open source project we love !
+We aim for better coverage, faster answers for the devs, less time lost in maintaining and fixing the tests, and overall a real change in the quality of the open source project we love!

 As always, at PrestaShop we’re impatient to hear your comments and suggestions.